 The Infrared Training Centre (ITC) at the University of Melbourne provides high-quality interactive thermography training from qualified international thermography instructors.
 The ITC offers infrared training, certification, and recertification in all aspects of infrared thermography use.

-The University of Melbourne is the only centre in Australia that has a trainer qualified to deliver ITC level 2 programs.
+The University of Melbourne is the only centre in Australia that has a trainer qualified to deliver ITC Category 2 programs.
 All curriculum is kept current and aligned with developments in technology and changes in certification requirements and industry standards by the Infrared Training Centre located in Sweden.